Dubai Police

 Reporting a crime in the UAE

-None of this should be regarded as any sort of authoritative or official advice or comment, only biased observations from a small minority of people in the UAE (us, in case you're wondering who).
+None of this should be regarded as any sort of authoritative or official advice or comment.
+Treat it as biased observations and opinions from a small minority of people in the UAE (us, in case you're wondering who), on a par with coffee shop, bar, or BBQ expat gossip.
+For authoritative information, ask the Dubai Police, an embassy or consulate, or a lawyer.
+If you ask all three, don't be suprised if you get conflicting information.

 - Generally if a resident or visitor feels as though a crime has been committed, either against them or someone else, standard advice would be to contact the police to report the crime.
 However, expats especially have discovered that there are a number of possible crimes which seem to get the person reporting them in as much trouble as, or even more than, the alleged criminal.
 Some examples: